 - Not ideal for beginners

 Aaptiv is a solid audio-only app.
 In addition to workouts, it provides a daily plan of three to-dos: a workout, a stretch, and a nutrition-related goal (like “eat slowly” or “drink more water”).
-I appreciate this nod to nutrition because food and athletic performance are Open Access Journal of Sports Medicine “Role of nutrition in performance enhancement and postexercise recovery” View Source .
+I appreciate this nod to nutrition because food and athletic performance are inextricably linked Open Access Journal of Sports Medicine “Role of nutrition in performance enhancement and postexercise recovery” View Source .
 Once I clicked “I did this” on any of my daily goals, the screen lit up with confetti.
 It made me feel inordinately proud of myself for performing a basic task like taking 10 minutes to eat a meal instead of scarfing it down.
 All that operant conditioning made me want to continue using the app for leisure rather than professional purposes.
-I imagine it has something to do with the correlation between Journal of Applied Behavior Analysis “EVALUATING THE SEPARATE AND COMBINED EFFECTS OF POSITIVE AND NEGATIVE REINFORCEMENT ON TASK COMPLIANCE” View Source .
+I imagine it has something to do with the correlation between positive reinforcement and task compliance Journal of Applied Behavior Analysis “EVALUATING THE SEPARATE AND COMBINED EFFECTS OF POSITIVE AND NEGATIVE REINFORCEMENT ON TASK COMPLIANCE” View Source .

 Aaptiv’s variety of treadmill classes is also spectacular, with over 1,000 treadmill classes and 6,500 standard workouts to choose from.
 Each one has unique takes on sprints, recovery, endurance and interval runs interspersed with cross-training.
 On top of the treadmill-only classes, you can take advantage of any of its standard running workouts or full-on 10-week marathon training programs.
 In this vein, Aaptiv is ideal for keeping workouts interesting.
 You never have to repeat the same class twice if you don’t want to.